 - To receive AP credit high school students must complete national examinations each May that may or may not qualify them for academic credit at many colleges and universities.

 - The scores must be sent to ISU by the College Board

 - The ISU departments most closely associated with the specific AP exams determine the scores that are needed to receive ISU credits and what course in their respective department is most closely related to the exam content.

-- Advisers are referred to the ISU CBE webpage to view the courses and required AP exam scores to receive AP credit.
+- Advisors are referred to the ISU CBE webpage to view the courses and required AP exam scores to receive AP credit.

 College Level Examination Program (CLEP Credits)

 - National tests recognized by the University for credit in specific classes and in general areas of study